 Herman Hollerith's tabulator consisted of electrically-operated components that captured and processed census data by "reading" holes on paper punch cards.
 The primary components of the system are explained below.

-To begin tabulating data, census information had to be transferred from the census schedules to paper punch cards using a pantograph.
-The punch cards measured 3.25 by 7.375 inches and contained 12 rows of 20 columns.
-(Cards used in later censuses had additional columns to collect more data.)
-Each position in a row and column corresponded to a specific data entry on the census schedule.
+To begin tabulating data, census information had to be transferred from the census schedules to paper punch cards using gang punches and pantographs.
+Using this equipment, Census Bureau clerks "punched" each card to represent specific data on the census schedule.

 Census Bureau clerks using pantographs could prepare approximately 500 cards per day.
 To operate the mechanism, the operator positioned the punching stylus over the desired hole in a punch card template.
 Each hole in the template corresponded to a specific demographic category.
 Pressing the stylus into the template created a punched hole in the paper card that was read by the Hollerith tabulator's card reader.